thenbrent/restrict-tags/readme.txt

 Admins can also restrict the items for custom, non-hierarchical taxonomies.

+This plugin changes the Post Tag UI on the Edit Post admin page to be similar to that of the Categories UI.
+Checkboxes for previously defined tags are presented instead of a text field.

 == Installation ==

 1. Upload the entire plugin folder to the `/wp-content/plugins/` directory.